nexusformat/definitions/README.txt

 These are the components that define the structure of NeXus data files in the development directory.

-BASE.xsd		      used to validate NeXus data files, defines NXroot LGPL			      one proposed license model
+BASE.xsd		      used to validate NeXus data files, defines NXroot LGPL.txt		      one proposed license model
 NeXus.xsd		      used to validate NeXus data files README.txt  		      this file applications/		      NXDL files for applications and instrument defs